Hunter Henry Player Prop Bets for NFL Week 7 | New England vs. New York 10/24/2021

 - In last week's outing against the Cowboys, Henry was targeted two times, picking up 25 yards on two receptions while scoring one touchdown.

-- Henry's 15 targets have led to 12 catches for 132 yards (44.0 per game) and three touchdowns in his last three games.
+- Over his last three outings, Henry's 15 targets have resulted in 12 grabs for 132 yards (44.0 ypg) and three touchdowns.

 Henry's New England Teammates